 To deliver the ambition that the establishment of the BCF offers, we recognise that we need to develop robust yet agile strategic and operational governance arrangements that will stand the test of both internal and external scrutiny and possibly public scrutiny.
-We therefore propose to consider, as part of this process, what are the specific arrangements that will work best in order to discharge our management responsibilities and accountability across social care and health services, whilst at the same time ensuring that we deliver the services our citizens require.
+We therefore propose to consider, as part of this process, what are the specific arrangements that will work best in order to discharge our management responsibilities and accountability across social care and health services, whilst at the same time ensuring that we deliver for our residents and patients and as a whole.